inaka/Jayme/README.md

 ## Example

 In this example, you'll first learn how to setup a repository with basic CRUD functionality.
-At the end, you'll be taught how to add extra functionality to it and test any extra functionality you add.
+At the end, you'll find instructions on how to add (and test) extra functionality to your repositories, as well as how to configure your own logging function.

-#### Before Starting: Configure your Backend
+#### Before starting: Configure your backend

-By default, whenever you initialize a `NSURLSessionBackend` instance, it's created with a default configuration object, which uses basic HTTP headers for JSON communication, as well as `localhost:8080` as the default base URL path.
+By default, when you initialize a `NSURLSessionBackend` instance, it's created with a default configuration object, which uses basic HTTP headers for JSON communication, as well as `localhost:8080` as the default base URL path.
 You will normally change that.
 You do it just like this:

 ```swift
 extension NSURLSessionBackend {